maheedhar343/FullStack_course/practical_3/ReadMe.md

 To implement JavaScript-based client-side validation for Registration and Login forms in a responsive shopping cart web application using  Bootstrap 5 validation classes .

-This ensures data accuracy, improves user experience, and prevents the submission of invalid or incomplete data before it reaches the server.

----

 ### Steps to Perform

-1. Open the Existing Project

-Use your Bootstrap-based Shopping Cart project created in  Practical 2 .
+1. Open the Bootstrap-based Shopping Cart project created in  Practical 2 .

 Project structure should look like this: